American Heart Month in February is dedicated to raising awareness about heart disease and increasing knowledge about prevention.

 - 1 in 31 American women dies from breast cancer each year, while 1 in 3 dies of heart disease

-Last year I did a post during the month of February on how I almost lost my best friend to a heart attack a couple of years ago.
-She was a smoker in her early 40s, had been recently diagnosed with diabetes, and heart disease runs in her family.
-Still, none of these factors prepared any of us for the diagnosis that if she weren’t in the right place at the right time, the outcome could have been tragic.
+Last February I did a post on how I almost lost my best friend, Lori, to a heart attack.
+She was a smoker in her early 40s, was recently diagnosed with diabetes, and heart disease runs in her family.
+Still, none of these factors prepared any of us for what was about to happen and were it not for her being in the right place at the right time, the outcome could have been fatal.

-It’s true that heart attack symptoms are considerably different in women than men.
+It’s true, heart attack symptoms are considerably different in women than men.
 Lori didn’t have a crushing pain in her chest rather, her only complaints were hot flashes and sweating.
 Since she was scheduled for back surgery no one considered that she might be having a coronary episode.

-When Lori was being prepped for surgery the nurses discovered that she was in the midst of a heart attack and she was promptly taken to the ER.
-It wasn’t until she was taken to the coronary unit for a stent that the doctor found there was 99% blockage in one of her major heart valves.
-After Lori’s recovery and follow-up she was deemed healthy and hasn’t had further issues.
+While she was being prepped for surgery the nurses discovered Lori was having a heart attack so she was rushed to the ER.
+It wasn’t until she was in the coronary unit the doctor found there was 99% blockage in one of her major heart valves.
+After placement of a stent and a few days in the hospital Lori fully recovered.

-I mentioned Lori and heart statistics on women because as a group, we’ve been conditioned to think that heart disease doesn’t affect us.
-Since we hear so much about the devastating effects of breast cancer,we generally tend to think that heart disease is not a major issue for women.
+Earlier, I mentioned women’s heart statistics because as a group, we’ve been conditioned to think that heart disease isn’t a high priority.
+Since we hear so much about the devastating effects of breast cancer,we generally tend to think that heart disease takes a back seat.